FluentValidation/FluentValidation/docs/built-in-validators.md

 * `{PropertyValue}` – Current value of the property

 ## Less Than Or Equal Validator
-Ensures that the value of the specified property is less than or equal to a particular value (or less than or equal to the value of another property)
+Ensures that the value of the specified property is less than or equal to a particular value (or less than or equal to the value of another property).

 Example:
 ```csharp
 //Less than a particular value